worldofsaad/Kaggle-Exercises/README.md

 Learn to handle missing values, non-numeric values, data leakage and more.
 Your models will be more accurate and useful.
 - **Missing Values**: Missing values happen.
 Be prepared for this common challenge in real datasets.
 - **Categorical Variables**: There's a lot of non-numeric data out there.
 Here's how to use it for machine learning
+- **Pipelines**: A critical skill for deploying (and even testing) complex models with pre-processing